zacx-z/ChipLisp/README.md

 # ChipLisp
-ChipLisp is a lightweight lisp interpreter written in C# primarily designed for interop usage.
+ChipLisp is a lightweight lisp interpreter written in C# primarily designed for embedding usage.

-ChipLisp is aimed for minimal implementation and flexibility to be interacted from C# side.
+ChipLisp is aimed for flexibility to be interacted from C# side with minimal implementation.
 It runs a subset of traditional lisp code with a few modifications.
-Adopting Lua's philosophy, it reserves total control for C# code to make it easy to create lisp sandboxes only exposing what you need.
+Adopting Lua's philosophy, it reserves total control from C# code to make it easy to create lisp sandboxes only exposing what you need.
 With the powerful macro syntax, it won't be hard to create a DSL with some customization.

-ChipLisp is implemented referring to [minilisp](https://github.com/rui314/minilisp), but adds complete error reporting.
+ChipLisp is implemented referring to [minilisp](https://github.com/rui314/minilisp), but adds complete error reporting behaviors.

+## Getting Started

+1. Build the project.

+2. Add the reference `ChipLisp.dll` to your project, or copy `ChipLisp.dll` to your Unity project.

+You can also run `ichiplisp` to run lisp code interactively or in a file by `ichiplisp <filename>`.

-## Run
+## How to Run

 ChipLisp's API is similar to Lua's.
 To run lisp code, create a `State` and selectively load libraries.